Franco28/MotoTool/README.md

 - The installation will create a "MotoTool" shortcut on desktop
 - When you launch the Tool on the first time this will:

--- unpack on "C:\adb\" fastboot&adb
+-- unpack on "C:\adb\" fastboot & adb

 -- launch a batch file like this
 ![Tool Batch](https://github.com/Franco28/MotoTool/blob/master/Screens/remove.png "Tool Batch")